melviinkhoo/melviinkhoo.github.io/index.md

 &nbsp;

-:briefcase: I'm currently working as **Technical Marketing Engineer** supporting Marketing team and Product team worldwide in RF measurement field.
+:briefcase: I'm currently working as **R&D Software QA Engineer** supporting R&D (previously in Technical Marketing Engineer supporting the Marketing team and Product team worldwide) in the RF measurement field.

 &nbsp;

-:bulb: Founded [Creative Now Enterprise](https://about.cre8tivenow.com) together with friends to help local and international NGOs and SMEs to transform and automate their work digitally with Google Workspace with our free time.
-We have also attain [Google Partner status](https://cre8tive.page.link/google) in year 2022.
+:bulb: Founded [Creative Now Enterprise](https://about.cre8tivenow.com) together with friends to help local and international NGOs and SMEs to transform and automate their work digitally with Google Workspace in our free time.
+We have also attained [Google Partner status](https://cre8tive.page.link/google) in the year 2022.

 &nbsp;